-After grabbing our luggage, which I can’t recall doing so exactly, but my memory is trying to tell me that we just grabbed our suitcases straight off the tarmac as the crew pulled them out of the guts of the plane.
+We quickly got a hold of our luggage, which I can’t exactly recall doing, but my memory is trying to tell me that we just grabbed our suitcases straight off the tarmac as the crew pulled them out of the guts of the plane.
 It may have been the pilots and flight attendants performing this duty for all I know (this is slight sarcasm, but these flights are dirt cheap for a reason).

-We happily strolled out the the airport looking forward to our next travel leg, and all we had to do at that point was grab a taxi fort the short jaunt from the Rimini Airport, to the nearby train station.
+Then we happily strolled out of the airport looking forward to our next travel leg in Florence, and all we had to do at that point was grab a taxi for the short jaunt from the Rimini Airport, to the nearby train station.
 In all our experience traveling in Europe, this is never ever an issue.
 You just find the taxi queue, and stand in line for a few minutes, and boom….off you go.

-We found the taxi queue with minimal effort, as we saw a family who had just gotten off our flight as us pile into a mini van taxi.
+We found the taxi queue with minimal effort, as we saw a family who had just gotten off the same flight pile into a mini van taxi.
 But where was the next taxi?
 There’s usually a line of them waiting to collect passengers, but not that day.
 At least not at Rimini Airport.

 Yada yada yada….about an hour later, that lone cab driver finally circled back to the airport to scoop us up for our 10 minute ride to the train station so we could continue on to Florence.
 We did try to find an Uber or Lyft, but no rides were available.
 Ohhhh the joys of foreign travel.